 In 2018, Netflix revealed a live-action Avatar series with original creators Michael Dante DiMartino and Bryan Konietzko returning as showrunners.
-But two years later, Konietzko and DiMartino revealed that they had left production, claiming that Netflix didn't "follow-through" on its promise to support the duo's vision for the show.
+But two years later, Konietzko and DiMartino revealed that they had left the production, claiming that Netflix didn't "follow-through" on its promise to support the duo's vision for the show.

 When can we expect the live-action Avatar: The Last Airbender show?

-Three years after it was announced, the live-action remake of Avatar: The Last Airbender doesn’t yet have a scheduled release date.
+Three years after it was announced, the live-action remake of Avatar: The Last Airbender doesn’t yet have a scheduled launch timeframe.
 Per TheWrap, production on the series was due to start in 2019.
 However, the show is still in the pre-production stages of development and has not moved forward as far as we know.

 As of May 2019, Bryan Konietzko updated fans, explaining that he and his team had moved into the next phase of production, but that things were moving slow.